AguaClara/UASB/Reports and Manuals/summer2018report.md

 Finally, fecal matter from wastewater is a major contributor to the spread of infectious waterborne diseases including Cholera, Salmonella, and Diarrhea.
 Pollution of waterways where others source their water from leads to the rapid spread of these diseases, particularly in areas downstream of other communities.

 Currently in the United States effective municipal wastewater treatment facilities have long retention times, require large land areas, and have a high fixed cost per capita.
 Implementing these systems in smaller communities leads to high fixed costs per capita and large levels of infrastructure, both of which are often unattainable for smaller communities.
-Because of this, many communities across the world forgo wastewater treatment altogether and dishcharge wastewater directly into the environment.
+Because of this, many communities across the world forgo wastewater treatment altogether and discharge wastewater directly into the environment.

 UASB reactors, used as a preliminary wastewater treatment process, clarify wastewater by removing suspended solids organic matter ([Chong et. al, 2012](https://www.sciencedirect.com/science/article/pii/S0043135412002400?via%3Dihub)).
 UASB reactors rely on gravity to clarify wastewater and biological processes to remove organic matter and convert it to biogas.
 They are less energy intensive than other forms of preliminary wastewater treatment that use aerobic processes.
 UASB reactors also produce methane as a by-product of anaerobic digestion.
 This methane can be captured and burned for energy production or heating.